JaredXie/Physics-Notes/0_Physics_kowledge_map.md

 My intention in building this repository is to give a glance at the structure of physics, grounded in my understanding and learning pathway.
 It's been a long way since I studied education and science at the same time, across a wide endeavour and broad discipline.

-Here I wrote the structure of physics during my learning pathway.
+Adapted and detailing my thoughts from [“脑子里的物理学体系” by 哈嘞卤吖 on Zhihu](https://zhuanlan.zhihu.com/p/600949458), here I wrote the structure of physics during my learning pathway.
 It seems structured, though, not content or satisfactory for many reasons.
 But I would still use it as my best structure out of my effort so far.

 # Physics Knowledge Map